muggy8/tensura-tl/v9/1_intermission_en.md

 He didn't say anything but he became restless.

-Gavil had his own exhibition so he could only make disappointed expression……….
+Gabiru had his own exhibition so he could only make disappointed expression……….

 ――― Oh well, their reaction were better that what I expected.